 Our primary source of liquidity is cash flow from operations.
 Additional sources of liquidity are cash and cash equivalents, short-term investments and a variable rate, revolving credit facility.
-Cash flows from operating activities for 2018 were \$7.19 billion, an increase of \$1.83 billion from 2017.
-This increase was due to higher net income, which benefited from a lower effective tax rate.
+Cash flows from operating activities for 2019 were \$6.65 billion, a decrease of \$540 million primarily due to lower net income.

-Our revolving credit facility is with a consortium of investment-grade banks and allows us to borrow up to \$2 billion until March 2023.
+Our revolving credit facility is with a consortium of investment-grade banks and allows us to borrow up to \$2 billion until March 2024.
 This credit facility also serves as support for the issuance of commercial paper.
-As of December 31, 2018, our credit facility was undrawn, and we had no commercial paper outstanding.
+As of December 31, 2019, our credit facility was undrawn, and we had no commercial paper outstanding.

-Investing activities for 2018 used \$78 million compared with \$1.13 billion in 2017.
-Capital expenditures were \$1.13 billion compared with \$695 million in 2017 and were primarily for semiconductor manufacturing equipment in both periods.
-We had sales of short-term investments, net of purchases, that provided cash proceeds of \$1.07 billion compared with purchases of short-term investments, net of sales, that used cash of \$460 million in 2017.
-We received \$9 million from asset sales compared with \$40 million in 2017.
+Investing activities for 2019 used \$1.92 billion compared with \$78 million in 2018.
+Capital expenditures were \$847 million compared with \$1.13 billion in 2018 and were primarily for semiconductor manufacturing equipment in both periods.
+Short-term investments used cash of \$1.14 billion in 2019 and provided cash proceeds of \$1.07 billion in 2018.

-Financing activities for 2018 used \$6.33 billion compared with \$3.73 billion in 2017.
+Financing activities for 2019 used \$4.73 billion compared with \$6.33 billion in 2018.
+In 2019, we received net proceeds of \$1.49 billion from the issuance of fixed-rate, long-term debt and retired maturing debt of \$750 million.
 In 2018, we received net proceeds of \$1.50 billion from the issuance of fixed-rate, long-term debt and retired maturing debt of \$500 million.
-In 2017, we received net proceeds of \$1.10 billion from the issuance of fixed-rate, long-term debt and retired maturing debt of \$625 million.
-Dividends paid in 2018 were \$2.56 billion compared with \$2.10 billion in 2017, reflecting an increase in the dividend rate, partially offset by fewer shares outstanding.
-We used \$5.10 billion to repurchase 49.5 million shares of our common stock compared with \$2.56 billion used in 2017 to repurchase 30.6 million shares.
-Employee exercises of stock options provided cash proceeds of \$373 million compared with \$483 million in 2017.
+Dividends paid in 2019 were \$3.01 billion compared with \$2.56 billion in 2018, reflecting an increase in the dividend rate, partially offset by fewer shares outstanding.
+We used \$2.96 billion to repurchase 27.4 million shares of our common stock compared with \$5.10 billion used in 2018 to repurchase 49.5 million shares.
+Employee exercises of stock options provided cash proceeds of \$539 million compared with \$373 million in 2018.

-We had \$2.44 billion of cash and cash equivalents and \$1.80 billion of short-term investments as of December 31, 2018.
+We had \$2.44 billion of cash and cash equivalents and \$2.95 billion of short-term investments as of December 31, 2019.
 We believe we have the necessary financial resources and operating plans to fund our working capital needs, capital expenditures, dividend and debt-related payments, and other business requirements for at least the next 12 months.